uma-pi1/OPIEC-pipeline/README.md

 ### OPIEC-Clean and OPIEC-Linked

 To generate OPIEC-Clean / OPIEC-Linked, the corpus OPIEC-Raw is needed as an input.
 Then, from the package `spark.wiki.linked.triple.select` use OpiecClean / OpiecLinked respectively.
 For running OPIEC-Clean, you need to download the [concepts data](http://data.dws.informatik.uni-mannheim.de/opiec/concepts.zip) and uncompress it in `src/main/resources`.

+## Experiments

+All the experiments conducted in the paper can be found in either the package `de.uni_mannheim.experiment.kb` or in `spark.wiki.linked.triple.stats`.

 ## Citation